 2. Netgear Orbi RBK50

 The Orbi, according to NETGEAR, will be capable of delivering connections across a range of 5,000 square feet.
 Do you require additional space?
 In addition to being easily extensible, mesh networks have the added benefit of being very customizable.
 If you want additional coverage, there are numerous Orbi devices to select from.
 Additional Wi-Fi hotspots (which Orbi refers to as satellites) may increase the coverage area by up to 2,500 square feet, while the less expensive wall plug satellites can increase the coverage area by up to 1,500 square feet.

-The tri-band router dedicates one frequency band to the backhaul connection between Orbi satellites, while the other two frequency bands are used for other purposes.
+The tri-band long range wifi router dedicates one frequency band to the backhaul connection between Orbi satellites, while the other two frequency bands are used for other purposes.
 This enhances the performance of the other two frequency bands, ensuring that your data is delivered at maximum speed.

 3. TP-Link Archer AX10

 However, although the TP-Link Archer AX10 does not advertise its range or coverage area, it can effectively cover an area of approximately 2,500 square feet, which is comparable to the less expensive (and older) TP-Link Archer A7, which is a bestseller on Amazon but does not perform particularly well.

 Despite the fact that there is many affordable long range wifi router available, the AX10 is an excellent value since it combines a low price with the newest Wi-Fi technology, which is Wi-Fi 6 technology.
 Because of this, even though it does not offer the same peak speeds as the other routers on our list, it is an excellent budget option, and its beamforming and OFDMA technology enable its signals to reach distant connections effectively.